 Website spoofing uses fake websites that look legitimate.
 A popular technique used is URL masking.

-A spoofed website looks exactly like the real website with almost the same visual elements like layout, colour, logo etc.
+A spoofed website looks exactly like a real website with almost the same visual elements as layout, colour, logo etc.

 Spoofed websites are mainly used for stealing credentials or some sensitive information like credit card information, installing malicious software, etc.

 Using specialized scripts, phishers can use the URL of trusted organizations to disguise malicious URLs, which may appear to be in the right format and are trusted without any suspicion.

 To spoof a website, attackers can use Unicode characters or the characters from other languages that are almost exactly the same as ASCII characters.

 Check for padlock - The lock icon (padlock) displayed in the browser indicates that the communication channel between the client browser and the server is secure.
-So if the padlock is missing from the website address bar, the website is not secure and it is likely spoofed.
+So, if the padlock is missing from the website address bar, the website is not secure, and it is likely spoofed.

 Check with autofill - To protect against automatically logging into a spoofed website, use a password manager to store login details of the website.
 The password manager will not autofill your login details unless it recognizes the website.